 My first inspiration was when I was a child.
 The only animation you would see going to the cinema was Disney.
 So the films at my time were The Aristocats and The Jungle Book – although The Jungle Book was before, it was one of my favourites.
 Everything is hand-drawn – the characters but also the backgrounds.

 It was also a time when techniques were changing, they started to Xerox drawings.
 So, you would have a proper pencil drawing and you didn’t go through a phase of tracing with ink, you basically lost the line.
 So it was pure animation.
 Visually, that’s what influenced me the most.
 I wanted to do something as sophisticated as that.

 Do you use any new technological advances in your creative process, or do you prefer a more traditional approach?

-But then in the meantime, there was a big progress in Digital.
+But then in the meantime, there was a big progression in Digital.
 The second film I did was done digitally.
-It was hand drawn but then it was scanned and all the colour was completed in Photoshop.
+It was hand-drawn but then it was scanned and all the colour was completed in Photoshop.
 So you could have a million layers if you wanted, which was fantastic.

 In your career, what has been your proudest moment?

 In the big theatre at the Cannes Film Festival, I had a 20-minute standing ovation, you can’t really beat that.
 Everybody was wearing tuxedos – that was really something.
 And then I won a BAFTA – I didn’t even know I was nominated.
 I’ve also won a César Award, the first César featuring an Animation which was nice as well because it’s a French award.
 But Cannes Film Festival was different because they screen the film and have a ceremony – it was quite a special moment.

 What advice would you give to future animators looking to follow in your footsteps?